About this lesson

 - Be aware that the macro will do EXACTLY the same thing EVERY time it runs (this can be modified, but it involves learning to program)

 - On the developer tab, click “Record Macro”

-- Call the macro “RollForward” and type a capital R in the Shortcut box
+- Give the macro a name (no spaces) and add a capital letter in the Shortcut box (like R) if desired

 - Choose to place the macro in ThisWorkbook

 - Select a range of cells with data in them, right-click, and choose Copy

 - Select a cell (the “destination”), right-click, and choose Paste Special > Values

 - On the Developer tab click “Stop Recording”